AlexDatTr/Ecommerce_Project/cleaning_QA_data.md

 	- productquantity: ordered quantity of product

 ### Quality Assurance
 If the quantity is still NULL or equal 0, don't select the row.
-A WHERE clause is used to adress this problem
+A WHERE clause with COALESCE is used to adress this problem.
+The query attempt to get the not null value from either the product quantity collumn, the unit sold collumn, or by dividing the total transaction revenue by the productprice.
+Then check if that value is NULL
 ```
 WHERE COALESCE(allsessions.productquantity,analytics.unitsold,CAST(allsessions.totaltransactionrevenue/allsessions.productprice	AS	int)) !=0
 ```